 1. INTRODUCTION

 Nowadays, tilapias are referred to as "aquatic chicken" because of their low trophic level feeding, quick growth rates, ability to adapt to a variety of environmental conditions, and ability to develop and reproduce in captivity, because of this, tilapia is a great aquaculture species, particularly in tropical and subtropical climates (El-sayed, 2006).
-Oreochromis niloticus, a freshwater cichlid, is native to Lake Chad in the Southern West Middle East, the Niger, Benue, Volta, and Senegal rivers, as well as the Nile River basin.
+The Nile tilapia (Oreochromis niloticus), a freshwater cichlid, is native to Lake Chad in the Southern West Middle East, the Niger, Benue, Volta, and Senegal rivers, as well as the Nile River basin.
 (Trewavas, 1983; Daget et al., 1991).
-It was introduced to more than 50 nations on every continent except Antarctica, mostly for agricultural uses, and it is currently present in almost all tropical countries.
+It was introduced to more than 50 nations on every continent except Antarctica, mostly for aquaculture uses, and it is currently present in almost all tropical countries.
 (Pullin et al.,1997).
 They are brownish or grayish, often with indistinct banding on the body and a vertically striped tail.
 They can reach a maximum length of 60 centimeters (Froese et al., 2015), can weigh more than 5 kg, and survive for more than ten years.
 As a typical male Oreochromis niloticus, it grows larger and faster than females.
 (FAO, 2009).

 Oreochromis niloticus is an important aquaculture species cultured in various regions worldwide.
 According to Fagbenro (2004), it is the second largest species that is commonly cultivated in Nigeria in reservoirs, cages, and earthen/concrete ponds.
 The rapid growth rate, competent utilization of natural aquatic food, inclination to eat a range of supplemental feeds, high rates of reproduction, even in captivity, omnivorous eating habits, and tolerance to a variety of environmental conditions make O. niloticus an ideal aquaculture species that require less technology in their farming systems (El-Sayed, 2006, and Nguyen et al., 2009).